 Know Where to Go

 Check the airport maps, hotel shuttle info, and rental car counter details for your destination airport.
-If navigating your home airport is confusing, it will be even worse at an unfamiliar airport at your destination.
+Check to see if the airport has an app that puts all this information at your fingertips.
 Flight status updates frequently include the likely arrival gate, so checking the maps at your destination airport can help you get through the baggage pickup, find the rental car counters or shuttle pickup locations, and find rendezvous spots for shuttles to your airport as available.
 If someone is picking you up, you can also pre-arrange a pickup location so he or she can find you without too much hassle.